X-Raym/wavesurfer-wp/readme.txt

 1. Mute, Loop and Download buttons with the Flat Icons Style

 == Changelog ==
+= 2.2 (2016-03-15) =
+* Backend: back MediaElement instead of WebAudio, which make it possible to play while file is loading.
+No progressbar while loading needed anymore, and maybe less restrictions with CDN.
+* height shortcode and setting
+* Play/Pause button is now only Play or Pause according to its state.
+Same for Mute button and Loop buttons, with Unmute and Unloop, for better accessibility.
+* Prevent z-index error in style
+* Prevent max-width canvas error
+* Script init optimization
+* WaveSurfer-js 1.0.58 from 2016-02-28

 = 2.1.3 (2016-02-23) =
 * Fix double slash in URL (thanks to Glen Rowell)